formatjs/formatjs/website/docs/tooling/linter.md

 ```

 - `idInterpolationPattern`: Pattern to verify ID against
 - `idWhitelist`: An array of strings with regular expressions.
-This array allows whitelist custom ids for messages.
+This array allows allowlist custom ids for messages.
 For example '`\\.`' allows any id which has dot; `'^payment_.*'` - allows any custom id which has prefix `payment_`.
 Be aware that any backslash \ provided via string must be escaped with an additional backslash.

 ### `no-id`